Michael Jeffrey Aminoff

-Michael Jeffrey Aminoff (born 1941 in Little Paxton, England) is a clinical neurologist and neurophysiologist whose work currently focuses on treating Parkinson's disease and related movement disorders.
-He lives in San Francisco, California.
+Michael Jeffrey Aminoff (born 1941 in Little Paxton, England) is a clinical neurologist and neurophysiologist whose later clinical work focused on treating Parkinson's disease and related movement disorders.
+He retired in 2022 and lives in San Francisco, California.

 Biography

 Aminoff is a clinical neurologist and neurophysiologist, clinical investigator, university professor, author, and editor with a special interest in medical history.
 He was born and educated in England, graduating from University College London in 1962 and as a physician from University College Hospital Medical School in 1965.
-He subsequently trained in neurology and neurophysiology at The National Hospital (Queen Square) in London, and moved to San Francisco in 1976 where he has been Professor of Neurology since 1982 at the School of Medicine of the University of California, San Francisco (UCSF).
+He subsequently trained in neurology and neurophysiology at The National Hospital (Queen Square) in London, and moved to San Francisco in 1976 where he became Professor of Neurology in 1982 at the School of Medicine of the University of California, San Francisco (UCSF).
 He was Director of UCSF's Clinical Neurophysiology Laboratories until 2004.
-Aminoff currently directs UCSF's Parkinson's Disease Clinic and Research Center, a National Parkinson Foundation Center of Excellence.
+Aminoff directed UCSF's Parkinson's Disease Clinic and Research Center, a National Parkinson Foundation Center of Excellence from its inception in 1979 until he retired in 2022.

 Aminoff has received numerous honors and awards for his work as an educator and neurologist, including the Lifetime Achievement Award from the American Association of Neuromuscular & Electrodiagnostic Medicine in 2006, and the 2007 A.B.
 Baker Award of the American Academy of Neurology for lifetime achievements and contributions to medical education.
 From 2004 to 2012 he was a director of the American Board of Psychiatry and Neurology, serving as chair of the board in 2011 and in 2010 UCSF awarded him the title of Distinguished Professor.
 He is a Fellow of the Royal College of Physicians of London as well as of the American Academy of Neurology and the American Neurological Association.

 He has authored many medical and scientific papers, particularly on electrophysiological studies of the nervous system in health and disease.
 His scientific published works earned him a Doctorate in Science, an advanced doctorate in the Faculty of Science from the University of London, in 2000.
 He has written or edited 40 books, including several comprehensive textbooks that have gone into numerous editions.
 His published works have been translated into 8 languages.
 He was editor-in-chief of the neuroscience journal Muscle and Nerve from 1998 to 2007, was one of the two editors-in-chief (along with Robert B. Daroff) of the four-volume Encyclopedia of the Neurological Sciences, and is one of three series editors of the multivolume Handbook of Clinical Neurology published by Elsevier.

 Aminoff has a longstanding interest in the history of medicine and is the author of biographies of C.E.
-Brown-Séquard and Sir Charles Bell.
+Brown-Séquard, Sir Charles Bell, and Victor Horsley.
 With Larry R. Faulkner he edited a volume on the history of the American Board of Psychiatry and Neurology.